Table of Contents

 To configure the other port for your 2nd Azure Function, you need to do the below changes

-Right click on the 2nd Azure Function project name and click on the Properties
+Right-click on the 2nd Azure Function project name and click on the Properties

 host start –pause-on-error –port 5860

-After you have added, the above argument then click on the Save button on the top to save the changes.
+host start --pause-on-error --port 5860After adding the above argument, click the Save button on the top to save the changes.

 http://localhost:5860/api/Function1